xpack/web-jekyll/pages/core/xcdl/guide/metadata.md

 -   `<valueType>bool \| int \| float \| string</valueType>` <br>
 Both the boolean and the data part of the option are user-modifiable.
 To make the boolean part non user-configurable, use `<configurable>false</configurable>`.
 To make the data part non user-configurable, use `<computed>true</computed>`.

-For more details of XCDL flavors and how a flavor affects expression evaluation, and other consequences, see the Section called Values and Expressions.
+For more details of XCDL flavors and how a flavour affects expression evaluation, and other consequences, see the Section called Values and Expressions.

 The `<valueType>` property cannot be used for a package because packages always have the *string* type.
 Options and components have the *none* type by default, since most configuration choices are simple yes-or-no choices.
 Interfaces have the *int* type by default.

-The <configurable> property can disable the change of the boolean part in the interface, so the option cannot be enabled/disabled by the user.
+The `<configurable>` property can disable the change of the boolean part in the interface, so the option cannot be enabled/disabled by the user.

 The `<computed>` property can be used for options which should not be user-modifiable, but which instead are fixed by the target hardware or determined from the current values of other options.
 In general calculated options should be avoided, since they can be confusing to users who need to figure out whether or not a particular option can actually be changed.
 There are a number of valid uses for calculated options, and quite a few invalid ones as well.
 The reference packages should be consulted for further details.
 The property takes an ordinary XCDL expression as argument, for example: